An Alexandrov-Fenchel-type inequality in hyperbolic space with an application to a Penrose inequality: Abstract

 \section{Abstract}

 We prove a sharp Alexandrov-Fenchel-type inequality for star-shaped, strictly mean convex hypersurfaces in hyperbolic $n$-space, $n\geq 3$.
-The argument uses two new monotone quantities for the inverse mean curvature flow.
+The argument uses two new monotone quantities along the inverse mean curvature flow.
 As an application we establish, in any dimension, an optimal Penrose inequality for asymptotically hyperbolic graphs carrying a minimal horizon, with the equality occurring if and only if the graph is an anti-de Sitter-Schwarzschild solution.
 This sharpens previous results by Dahl-Gicquaud-Sakovich and settles, for this class of initial data sets, the conjectured Penrose inequality for time-symmetric space-times with negative cosmological constant.
+We also explain how our methods can be easily adapted to derive an optimal Penrose inequality for asymptotically locally hyperbolic graphs in any dimension $n\geq 3$.
+When the horizon has the topology of a compact surface of genus at least one, this provides an affirmative answer, for this class of initial data sets, to a question posed by Gibbons, Chru\'sciel and Simon on the validity of a Penrose-type inequality for exotic black holes.